Rebecca Dykes Writers is committed to ending gender-based violence

 2022 was the inaugural year of the Rebecca Dykes Writers Scholarship to End Femicide.

-Each year, one writer will be chosen to attend our workshop for free.
+Each year, one writer is chosen to attend our workshop for free.
 This includes all travel fees, room and board.
 Our focus is on stories told for children and teens about violence against women and girls, particularly femicide.
 If this is you, and you have a story to tell, click below to learn more.
-Marginalized writers and writers with financial need, are especially encouraged to apply.
+Marginalized writers and writers with financial need are especially encouraged to apply.
 Note: US-based writers only.

 The Workshop

-Our four-day workshop invites writers who are creating work for children and teens - all genres and experience levels are welcome.
-This trauma-informed work dives deep into the challenges of working on this subject matter for young audiences and providing mental health support for writers working with difficult material.
+Our workshop invites female-identifying writers who are creating work for children and teens - all genres and experience levels are welcome.
+We dive deep into the challenges of working on this subject matter for young audiences, providing mental health and writing support through hands-on exercises, loads of resources, consultations, group-work, lectures, and more.
+There is plenty of time for REST, play, connection, and filling your well.
+(And the food is DELICIOUS).

 Our Inspiration